ahengljh/HunyuanVideo/README.md

     --video-length 129 \
     --infer-steps 40 \
     --rabbit-enable \
-    --rabbit-offload-mode weights \
-    --rabbit-offload-plan auto:0.6 \
+    --rabbit-offload \
     --rabbit-latent-offload \
+    --rabbit-cache-outputs \
+    --rabbit-cache-threshold 0.02 \
-    --rabbit-skip-strategy ema \
+    --rabbit-cache-max-age 6 \
     --rabbit-log-stats
 ```

 > ℹ️ Rabbit optimizations cannot be combined with `--use-cpu-offload` or FP8 conversion.
-Because dynamic skipping trades a little computation for throughput, you should validate quality for your workload when raising skip aggressiveness.
+When tightening cache thresholds or extending CFG reuse, validate quality for your workload.